 How much greenhouse gas does the US military emit, and how are those emissions distributed between base and overseas contingency operations?
-There are many sources of greenhouse gases related to war and preparation for it.
-Specifically, there are seven major sources of greenhouse gas emissions one could consider.31
+There are seven major sources of greenhouse gas emissions related to war and preparation for it.33 I focus here on the first two sources of military GHG emissions-overall military and war-related emissions-and briefly discuss military industrial emissions.